willmann817/photos/README.md

-Set of that are used for personal web development projects.
+Set of images that are used for personal web development projects.